1997 Heath High School shooting: Lawsuit

 In early 1999, the parents of three victims represented by Jack Thompson filed a $33 million lawsuit against two Internet pornography sites, several computer game companies and makers and distributors of the 1994 film Natural Born Killers and the 1995 film The Basketball Diaries.
 They claimed that media violence inspired Carneal and therefore should be held responsible for the deaths that occurred.

-The case was dismissed in 2002.
-The 6th U.S. Circuit Court of Appeals ruled that it was "simply too far a leap from shooting characters on a video screen to shooting people in a classroom."
-The same year, an identical case was brought against the same companies by the family of the teacher killed in the Columbine High School massacre.
 Both Thompson and United States Attorney General John Ashcroft claimed Carneal's proficient marksmanship was due to practice in violent video games.
-It was dismissed in 2002.
+The case was dismissed in 2002, with the 6th U.S. Circuit Court of Appeals ruling that it was "simply too far a leap from shooting characters on a video screen to shooting people in a classroom."

 Memorials

 Family of victims organized a 20th anniversary service to commemorate the victims, and open a memorial for the victims placed across the street from the school.
 The memorial was built in a circle to symbolize the prayer circle that was targeted, with five benches representing the five surviving victims.